Home

 Don't restrict time at the breast (or bottle)

 This may prevent your baby from taking in enough calories.
-If you’re breastfeeding, a strictly timed newborn feeding schedule may also deprive your baby of high-fat hind milk.
+If you’re breastfeeding, a strictly-timed newborn feeding schedule may also deprive your baby of high-fat hind milk.
+Read more here.

 The American Academy of Pediatrics advises parents to awaken sleeping newborns if they haven’t fed for four hours or more.
-Waking a baby might sound like a bad idea, but it’s a common practice in Non-Western cultures (Worthman and Melby 2002).
+But the AAP offers no evidence in favor of this idea, and it’s not clear to me if any such evidence exists.

 Watch the diaper count

-By the fourth or fifth day postpartum, newborns should produce at least six wet diapers a day.
+By the fourth or fifth day postpartum, newborns should urinate at least six wet diapers a day.
 Urine should be clear or pale yellow.
-If your newborn is voiding less than six times a day-—or if your newborn’s urine is dark yellow or orange-—she’s probably not getting enough milk.
-Consult your pediatrician.
+If your newborn is urinating less frequently–or is producing urine that is dark yellow or orange–your baby is probably not getting enough milk.
+Try increasing the frequency of feedings, and consult your pediatrician.

 For more details, download the American Academy of Pediatrics' paper on breastfeeding and the newborn feeding schedule.